Load example mixed dataset

 # 1 0.444573

-# Another inference using only sex for evidence
+# Another inference using only sex as evidence

 query = bn.inference.fit(model, variables=['Survived'], evidence={'Sex':0})